 This week I had leftover ground pork I had previously cooked with sausage seasoning.
-This was the end of our pig we split with a friend.
-Good quality meat can be pricey, finding a local rancher who raises and sells high quality animal products, while it’s an investment on the front end, can save you money in the long run.
+This was the last of the meat from a pasture-raised pig we split with a friend.
+Good quality meat can be pricey.
+But finding a local rancher who raises and sells high quality animal products, while it’s an investment on the front end, can save you money in the long run.
 I also had a half a head of cabbage.
 Because it had snowed I wanted it to be warm and hearty, so I added coconut milk to the mix.
-I went to Pinterest and searched the following: ground pork, cabbage, coconut milk, paleo.
-Entering ’paleo’ will help me reduce the selections to options that have already eliminated ingredients I avoid (e.g., wheat, soy, dairy).
+On Pinterest I searched the following: ground pork, cabbage, coconut milk, paleo.
+Entering ’paleo’ will help reduce the selections to options that have already eliminated ingredients I avoid (e.g., wheat, soy, dairy).

-With the recipe I selected, Tumeric Pork Skillet, and let me tell you- I hit the Jackpot!
+I with the Tumeric Pork Skillet recipe, and let me tell you – I hit the Jackpot!
 I made a few modifications, adding in additional veggies I wanted to use up and the end result was delicious!
 The leftovers I had for lunch the next day were even better, with all the flavors marinating together.
 I’ve posted the recipe below for you to enjoy.

 - 1-2 tablespoons of coconut oil